-TMUS is required to operate in compliance with federal and state non-discrimination laws and regulations in conducting its programs and activities and in its employment decisions.
-Such laws and regulations applicable to the Title IX policy, include but are not limited to:

-- Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in programs and activities of TMUS in the United States.
+Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in programs and activities of TMUS in the United States.
 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Title IX includes its implementing regulation at 34 C.F.R.
 Part 106, as the same may be amended from time-to-time.
-Title IX is enforced by the Office for Civil Rights. - The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) ("Clery Act"), which requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+Title IX is enforced by the Office for Civil Rights.

+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) ("Clery Act"), which requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 The Clery Act is tied to an institution's participation in federal student financial aid programs and it applies to most institutions of higher education both public and private.
-The Clery Act is enforced by the United States Department of Education. - The Violence Against Women Reauthorization Act of 2013 as "VAWA" (34 U.S.C.
-12291 et seq), which amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports. - California Education Code § 67386, which conditioned state funding on adoption of student safety policies regarding sexual assault, domestic and dating violence, and stalking.
+The Clery Act is enforced by the United States Department of Education.

+The Violence Against Women Reauthorization Act of 2013 as "VAWA" (34 U.S.C.
+12291 et seq), which amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports.

+California Education Code § 66262 and § 66281, along with Senate Bill 493 condition state funding on adoption of student safety policies regarding sexual harassment, sexual violence, sexual battery, and sexual exploitation.
 Applicable codes include "affirmative consent" and "preponderance of evidence" standards; victim-centered student policies and protocols; sexual assault response protocols; complainant and witness amnesty provisions; trauma informed training program for involved officials; procedures for confidential reporting; prevention and outreach programming for incoming students.
-TMUS is exempt from certain other provisions of Ed. codes [67380-67386] based on a full-time enrollment of less than 1,000 students.

-NON-DISCRIMINATION POLICY AND EXEMPTIONS

-TMUS operates in compliance with all applicable federal and state anti-discrimination laws in conducting its programs and activities and is committed to providing a learning and living environment that promotes student safety, transparency, personal integrity, civility and mutual respect.

-As a Christian institution, TMUS has applied for and received approval of the regulatory exemption available under Title IX, 34 C.F.R.
-Section 106.12.
-The statutory exemption is self-executing as set forth in 20 U.S.C.

-Section 1681(a) (3).
-TMUS is also exempt from the non-discrimination restrictions in California Education Code Section 66270 (the "Act"), in accordance with Section 66271 of the Act.
-In essence, these laws provide that an educational institution controlled by a religious organization within the meaning of Title IX and the Act is exempt from the application of such laws to the extent they are not consistent with the institution's religious tenets.

-The categories of activities from which TMUS is exempt include the following:

-- Policies regarding student recruitment and admissions prohibitions on the basis of sex - Policies regarding rules of behavior, sanctions, or other treatment - · Policies regarding limitation of rights, privileges, advantages, or opportunities - Policies regarding all shared private spaces (i.e. residence halls, restrooms, locker rooms) - · Policies regarding athletics - Policies regarding employment, including pre-employment inquiries, recruitment, and discrimination in employment for pregnancy leave, childbirth, termination of pregnancy, sexual orientation, and gender identity - Policies regarding pregnancy and marital status

-In addition to the foregoing items, as a non-profit religious organization, TMUS is exempt from anti-discrimination laws in making hiring or employment decisions for jobs that are "ministerial" in nature.
-Whether a position is ministerial involves evaluating the functions of the job, including whether the duties primarily consist of teaching, spreading the faith, church governance, supervision of a religious order, or supervision or participation in religious ritual and worship.
-TMUS is also permitted to make employment decisions based on an employee's conduct or religious beliefs and whether such conduct or belief aligns with TMUS's religious tenets.

-TITLE IX COORDINATOR

-TMUS has designated several employees to coordinate its efforts to comply with the responsibilities under this policy, identified respectively as Title IX Coordinator or Deputy Coordinator (interchangeably "Coordinator").

-Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
-Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the Title IX Coordinator.
+Any person who experiences or becomes aware of an incident involving Sexual Misconduct, including but not limited to Sexual Assault, Dating Violence, Domestic Violence, or Stalking should report the incident to TMUS to any individual listed below.
+Reports can be made by telephone, email, or in person.
+Anonymous reports of Sexual Misconduct should include as much detailed information as possible to allow TMUS to investigate the report and respond appropriately.

-Kimberly Wilson, Title IX Coordinator TMUS Director of Human Resources
+Kimberly Wilson, Title IX Coordinator